MAPS is an educational facility and resource center that hosts one of the largest collections of pre-Columbian artifacts in North America!

 Naming a new species… (Bambiraptor)

 Pleistocene (Ice Age) Mammals

 The Department of Archaeology maintains active dig sites with its partners the US, Greece/Cyprus, Central America, and China.
-Crews have conducted Greek and Roman excavations in the Mediterranean, Native American sites in Ohio and Florida, Maya sites throughout Central America and other locations around the globe.
+Crews have conducted Greek and Roman excavations in the Mediterranean, Native American sites in Ohio and Florida, Maya sites throughout Central America, and other locations around the globe.
 Partners include the University of South Florida in Tampa and the University of Florida in Gainesville.
 Qualified members are welcome to participate in these excavations.
-Call MAPS for more information.
+Contact MAPS for more information.